WDI-SEA/notes/15-python/python-intro/readme.md

 * Python 2.0 (2000) - started to gather a development community
 * Python 3.0 (2008) - unified the language more at the cost of making some old 2.0 code incompatible

+#### Advantages
+* high-level language (closer to english than machine code)
-Python is a high-level interpreted programming language.
-"High level" means that programmers don't have to worry about things like managing memory, the langauge takes care of that for us.
-Programming languages are either *interpreted* or *compiled*.
-Compiled languages have to be run through a compiler that changes source code into compiled code before the program can be run.
-Interpreted languages are run on the fly.
-Interpreted languages are generally more playful and easier to experiment with because we can take small pieces of code, paste it into a console that interprets it and immediately evaluates it.
+* interpreted (as opposed to compiled)programming language (compiled languages have to be run through a compiler that changes source code into compiled code before the program can be run, whereas interpreted languages are run on the fly

-The bulk of JavaScript was built by one person in 10 days.
-JavaScript only runs in the browser.

-Python has been built by a community of programmers over many years.
-Many people have put good thought into the design of the language.
-Python is a general purpose language that exists on your computer outside the browser.
-Python is built to handle a wide variety of tasks beyond web development.
-Python comes with a large standard library of functions that you can use to accomplish most any programming task you set out to do.

-The creator of Python, Guido van Rossum, still plays an active role in the development of the language.
-He has been given the title, "Benevolent Dictator for Life" by the Python community.
-He plays a central role in deciding the direction of Python.

-The Python community is continually developing the language and adding new features.
-One formal way the community drives development is through PEPs, Python Enhancement Proposals.
-These proposals are documented on <http://python.org>
-and you can read a full list of them here: <https://www.python.org/dev/peps/>.
+* general purpose scripting language that runs outside a browser
+* free and open source (check out the docs!)
+* comes with a *huge* library of builtin functions

 * Python stylistically conforms to the **snake_case** convention
 * The [documentation](http://python.org/) is fantastic